oracleimc/workshops/appdev/cloudnative/k8s/OKE/deployments.services.OKE6.md

 So how do we do this?
 We need to tag our image in a special format.
 Here is the format of tag: *{region-key}.ocir.io/{tenancy-namespace}/{repo-name}/{image-name}:{tag}*

+**For Shared env, Please replace the repo-name with your own name.
+Instead of oracleimc, maybe allenkubai**

 ```
 fra.ocir.io/emeaccoe/oracleimc/people-rest-service:1.0
 ```